 "We are what we repeatedly do.
 Excellence then, is not an act, but a habit" ~ Aristotle

-Your whole being is struggling to return to the old way of doing things, and that’s something that causes much stress.
-The problem is that our self-control capacity is limited and when it’s exhausted, we quit.
-To increase the chances of success, experts recommend the following steps to remove a bad habit or establish a new one.
+Your whole being will fight to get back to the old ways, and that’s something that produces a lot of stress.
+The problem is that our capacity for self-control is limited and when it’s exhausted, we give up trying.
+To increase the chances of success, experts recommend following these steps in the process of eliminating a bad habit or establishing a new one:

 - Be fully aware of the habit you want to eliminate or establish.
-Define clearly the beneficial impact it will have on your life.
-You’ll have to hold on to it at the weak moments in which your whole being will ask you to give up.
-Making the decision with the correct arguments will increase the chances of success.
-Ah!
-And don’t try to change many habits at once; changing one is already a big challenge.
+Clearly define the beneficial impact it will have on your life, because you will have to go back to it find motivation in those moments when your whole being is asking you to give up.
+Making the decision with the right arguments will increase your chances of success.
+Hey!
+And don’t try to change several habits at once — changing one is already a big enough challenge.

-- Do it.
-Think about it constantly.
-Do whatever you need to carry it out.
-When you’re not thinking about it, your old habits take over.
-At every step you take, give yourself a small reward to reinforce your motivation.
-Perseverance is key, just doing something once in a while won’t work.
-The good news is once you have established a habit, you don’t have to think about it anymore.
-It becomes something natural in your life.
+- Take action.
+Execute the plan you have devised.
+You must carry out the defined actions and routines without fail, in a strict manner.
+Think about it constantly, do every day what’s necessary to carry it out.
+Just doing something once in a while won’t work.
+When you are not thinking about it, your old habits will take over.
+With each step you take, give yourself a small reward to reinforce your motivation.
+Perseverance is the key to success.
+The good news is that once you’ve managed to establish a habit, you won’t have to make any effort, it will become second nature in your life.

 - Don’t give up.
-Surely, there will be moments of weakness, in which you’ll wonder if it’s worth so much sacrifice.
-At these moments review your list of reasons for changing.
-Think back to the kind of person you want to be.
-Find people close to you willing to support you and encourage you to continue.
+Surely throughout the process there will be moments of weakness, when you will wonder if so much sacrifice is worth it.
+Revisit the reasons for change that you defined at the beginning.
+Think again about the kind of person you want to be.
+Seek support from people close to you to encourage you to continue.

-Habits are behaviors that we do repeatedly, almost unconsciously.
-Many experts say that a month may be enough time to establish a habit, though I think it depends on the kind of habit we’re dealing with.
-Therefore work on it, do it, practice, continue, repeat… And if you fail, try again.
+Habits are behaviors that we do repeatedly, practically unconsciously.
+Many experts say that a month can be enough time to establish a habit, although personally I think it depends a lot on the type of habit.
+So act, practice, persevere, repeat… And if you fail, wait a while, catch your breath and try again.